All Leaks Count, Some Count More: Interpretable Temporal Contamination Detection and Mitigation in LLM Backtesting: Leakage Concentration in Decision-Critical Claims

+Shapley-DCLR (Eq.~\ref{eq:shapley_dclr}) quantifies the aggregate fraction of decision weight attributable to leaked claims, but does not reveal whether contamination concentrates among the most influential claims or spreads thinly across many low-impact ones.
+The distinction matters: a 20\% DCLR carried entirely by the single highest-Shapley claim poses a greater integrity risk than the same 20\% distributed across peripheral reasoning.
+We examine this concentration effect by computing Top-$K$ leakage rates across all four baselines and three tasks from the task-sensitivity probe (Section~\ref{subsec:analysis}).

-\paragraph{Setup.} For each rationale, we rank claims by Shapley value magnitude $|\phi_i|$ in descending order and compute the leakage rate among the top-$K$ claims:
+\paragraph{Definition.} For each instance, we rank claims by Shapley value magnitude $|\phi_i|$ in descending order and compute the leakage rate among the top-$K$ most influential claims:

-where $c_{(i)}$ denotes the claim with the $i$-th highest Shapley magnitude.
-We report Top-1, Top-3, and Top-5 leakage rates averaged across all instances per task.
-High Top-$K$ leakage indicates that the claims most responsible for the prediction are temporally contaminated.
+where $c_{(i)}$ denotes the claim with the $i$-th highest Shapley magnitude and $\ell(\cdot) \in \{0,1\}$ is the leakage indicator.
+Instances with zero leaked claims receive Top-$K = 0$ for all $K$.
+We report the mean across all instances per task, alongside Shapley-DCLR for reference.
+If Top-$K$ exceeds DCLR, leaked claims are over-represented at the top of the influence ranking.

-\paragraph{Results and Analysis.} The three tasks exhibit distinct patterns that reflect their underlying information requirements.

-\textit{Legal Prediction.} All agents achieve near-zero Top-K leakage ($\leq 0.01$), with no meaningful differentiation across methods.
-This result aligns with the task's structure: legal prediction relies on precedent, statutory interpretation, and procedural reasoning---information that exists before case decisions.

-\textit{Salary Prediction.} This task reveals substantial differences.
-Superforecasting exhibits Top-1 leakage of 0.257, indicating that in roughly one-quarter of instances, the single most influential claim contains leaked information---likely contract details that post-date the reference cutoff.
-Temporal Hint reduces Top-1 leakage to 0.224 (13\% reduction), suggesting partial mitigation through prompt-based constraints.
-TimeSPEC achieves Top-1 leakage of 0.073, a 72\% reduction relative to Superforecasting.
-The pattern holds across Top-3 and Top-5, demonstrating that our agent prevents leaked information from dominating decision-critical reasoning rather than merely reducing peripheral contamination.

-\textit{Stock Ranking.} This deliberately leakage-sensitive task provides the clearest differentiation.
-TimeSPEC achieves \textbf{zero} Top-K leakage across all thresholds---not a single leaked claim appears among the top-5 most influential claims in any instance.
-In contrast, Superforecasting exhibits 12--17\% leakage among top claims, and even Temporal Hint retains 4--6\% leakage despite prompt-based instructions.
-The baselines' Top-K leakage directly explains their strong ranking performance ($\rho \approx 0.52$--$0.54$): predictions are partially driven by leaked knowledge of COVID-period market movements.
-TimeSPEC's perfect Top-K leakage elimination confirms that its lower performance ($\rho = 0.167$) reflects genuine information constraints rather than degraded reasoning.